ldn-softdev/jtc/README.md

   - extensively debuggable
   - conforms JSON specification ([json.org](http://json.org/index.html))

-The _walk path_ feature is easy to understand - it's only made of 2 types of lexemes:
+The _walk-path_ feature is easy to understand - it's only made of 2 types of lexemes:
   - subscripts - enclosed into `[`, `]`, subscripts let traversing JSON tree downwards and **upwards (!)**
   - search lexemes - encased as `<..>` or `>..<` (for a recursive and non-recursive search respectively); search lexemes facilitate various match criteria defined by an optional suffix and/or quantifier.

 Both types of lexemes cab be _iterable_ - **subscripts** let iterating over children of currently addressed JSON iterables nodes (arrays/objects), while iterable **search lexemes** let iterating over all matches for a given search criteria.
-A _walk path_ may have an arbitrary number of lexemes, while the tool accepts a virtually unlimited number of walk paths.
+A _walk-path_ may have an arbitrary number of lexemes, while the tool accepts a virtually unlimited number of walk paths.
 See below more detailed explanation with examples